This is a Manual Therapy Course for physiotherapists who already have experience in treating the pelvic floor.

 Physiotherapists should have basic knowledge of the pelvic floor anatomy and already be working with pelvic floor dysfunction.

-The course will provide insight into the complex anatomy of the female and to a lesser extent the male pelvic floor anatomy and has a large practical component, where participants through their knowledge of anatomy will acquire skills and techniques to treat a wide variety of pelvic floor dysfunctions.
+The course will provide insight into the complex anatomy of the female pelvic floor and to a lesser extent the male pelvic floor.
+It has a large practical component, where participants will acquire skills and techniques to treat a wide variety of pelvic floor dysfunctions.

 The aim of the course: